 80g, that’s less than the weight of a bar of chocolate!

 Have you ever weight your trash?
-Within a few days, reduced wasteseveral hundred grams can quickly be produced.
+Within a few days, several hundred grams can quickly be produced.
 Here I have a comparison for you: on the left side, you see the plastic waste I caused during the first challenge week.
 It’s 1g of plastic caused by the action cam I bought.
 On the right, it’s 225g packaging waste that I caused by the goods I still had at home during this week.
 They have been gone empty in the first challenge week.
 What a difference.
 I am still surprised by this result.
 Even after the 4-week challenge stopped I maintained my changed shopping behaviour.
 Instead of 3-4 garbage bags full of packaging garbage within a month, I now have a maximum of half a bag of garbage per month!
 This half a bag is mainly caused by packaging that has gone empty.

 Since the beginning of the challenge, I haven’t bought any new plastic packing.